General information for visitors

 Infection prevention precautions

-Olympic Heritage Behavioral Health is a healthcare facility and is committed to promoting wellness.
+Olympic Heritage Behavioral Health is committed to promoting wellness.
 Please help us maintain a hygienic environment by doing the following:

 - Do not visit in-person if you are within 10 days of your first COVID-19 symptom or first positive test.
 Please wait until you have had no fever for 24 hours and have no symptoms.